sourceryinstitute/OpenCoarrays/INSTALL.md

 ## Installation Script ##

-If the above package management or virtualization options are infeasible or unavailable, Linux and macOS users may also install OpenCoarrays by downloading and uncompressing our [latest release] and running our installation script in the top-level OpenCoarrays source directory (see above for the corresponding [Windows] script):
+If the above package management or virtualization options are infeasible or unavailable, Linux, macOS, and [WSL] users may also install OpenCoarrays by downloading and uncompressing our [latest release] and running our installation script in the top-level OpenCoarrays source directory (see above for the corresponding [Windows] script):